 Samurai means ‘one who serves’, and members of the samurai caste followed a strict code of conduct known as bushido, or ‘the way of the warrior’.

 Wearing the correct armour and carrying the right weapons were vital aspects of being a samurai.

 This splendid suit of armour dates from the early 19th century.
 By this time, Japan was a relatively peaceful country and armour was worn more for show than for practical reasons.

 Made from black-lacquered iron plates tied together, the armour was flexible, allowing its wearer to move freely.
 The armoured skirt, called a kusazuri, shields the thighs, while the arm coverings combine protective chain mail with fine blue silk.
-The helmet, or kabuto, with its bristling moustache, was designed to strike fear into the enemy.
+The metal face mask, or mempō, with its bristling moustache, was designed to strike fear into the enemy.

-The samurai warrior typically carried two swords.
+The samurai were the only class allowed to carry two swords - a symbol of their high status.
 Different styles were popular at different times, but during the Edo period (1600-1868) the long katana sword and shorter companion sword known as a wakizashi were most commonly worn.
 For formal ceremonial occasions, these were replaced with a slung sword or tachi and a dagger.